Types vs. interfaces in TypeScript - LogRocket Blog

 Type aliases can’t be merged in the same way.
 If you try to define the

-Client type more than once, as in the above example, an error will be thrown:
+Clienttype more than once, as in the above example, an error will be thrown:

 When used in the right places, declaration merging can be very useful.
-One common use case for declaration merging is to extend a third-party library’s type definition in order to fit the needs of a particular project.
+One common use case for declaration merging is to extend a third-party library’s type definition to fit the needs of a particular project.

-If you find yourself needing to merge declarations, interfaces are the way to go.
+If you need to merge declarations, interfaces are the way to go.

 An interface can extend one or multiple interfaces.
-By using the
+Using the

-extends keyword, a new interface can inherit all the properties and methods of an existing interface, while also adding new properties.
+extendskeyword, a new interface can inherit all the properties and methods of an existing interface while also adding new properties.

 For example, we can create a

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.